nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 {TODO: Class Diagram}
 {TODO: Object Diagram}
 ### List Schools Command

+#### Overview
+This command is responsible for displaying and retrieving the full list of university from `database.json` file.
+It helps the users to identify the possible choices in South East Asia and Oceania.

+#### How the feature is implemented

 ### Obtain Partner University Email
 ### Obtain Partner University Contact Number
 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}